Do I Have a Legal Case if My Child Develops CTE from Sports?

 CTE cases with living victims are a bit trickier, because typically the condition is not diagnosed until after death.
 Symptoms that appear while the person is alive are circumstantial, and they may not manifest until well after his or her involvement with the sport is over.
 And, as with any personal injury suit, the plaintiff must prove that another party — whether a school district, a coach, or an equipment manufacturer — is at fault.

-If you would like to file a CTE lawsuit on behalf of your child, you need an experienced brain injury lawyer on your side.
+If you would like to file a CTE lawsuit on behalf of your child, you need an experienced Indianapolis brain injury lawyer on your side.
 Call the Indiana law offices of Stephenson Rife and request a free consultation with Mike Stephenson or one of his colleagues.
 Give us a call or contact us online to get started.

 Attorney Mike Stephenson